NaNcmyk/f-it/README.md

               fourth child if the EMOM `<div>`.
          5. `updateContent`
             + Accepts three arguments:
               1. `containerEl` (HTML element) - This is the parent element of both the ASL images and caption text.
-Since we have two different `<div>`'s that need to be updated, we need a way to reference the AMRAP and EMOM `<div>`s to know which to update.
+Since we have two different `<div>`s that need to be updated, we need a way to reference the AMRAP and EMOM `<div>`s to know which to update.
               2. `childElNum1` (integer) - This is the image container `<div>`'s index number in the `containerEl`'s `children` property, used by `getASLImages` to identify which child element needs to be removed from the DOM when a new set of images has been created to replace it.
               3. `childElNum2` (integer) - This is the `<p>` element's index number in the `containerEl` 's `children` property, used by `getImgCaption` to identify which child element needs to be removed from the DOM when a new caption has been created to replace it.
             + Calls the `pickWord`, `getASLImages`, and `getImgCaption` functions.